 Consensus-building

-All major political actors agree on establishing democracy as a strategic, long-term goal.
-European and Euro-Atlantic integration remain key strategic priorities.
-Although NATO membership remained a polarizing issue even after accession, the public opinion surveys conducted in the review period demonstrated a decline in opposition to the country’s membership in this alliance.
+All major political actors formally agree that European integration is the key strategic priority.
+Although NATO membership remained polarizing after accession, public opinion polls from the period showed a decline in opposition to NATO membership.

-While all major political actors agree on establishing a market economy as a strategic long-term goal, there are differences in the extent to which actors believe the state should intervene in the economy.
-Some advocate minimal state intervention and a larger-scale privatization agenda.
-Others argue that key public resources, such as airports, should not be subject to privatization and that the country should take steps to mitigate the negative effects of the market economy.
-However, these differences are not always clearly reflected in the official stances of political parties, as they tend to have weak ideological identification.
+Although all major political actors agree that establishing a market economy is a long-term strategic goal, they differ on how much the state should intervene in the economy.
+Some advocate minimal state intervention and large-scale privatization.
+Others argue that key public assets, such as airports, should not be privatized and that the negative effects of the market economy should be further mitigated.
+However, these differences are not always clearly reflected in political parties’ official positions, which tend to have weak ideological identification.

 Consensus on goals

-Reform forces in Montenegro cannot always control strong anti-democratic actors, but they do significantly limit their influence.
+Reform forces in Montenegro cannot always control anti-democratic actors, but they do significantly limit their influence.

 Anti-democratic actors